Zeta Andromedae

-Zeta Andromedae, officially named Shimu, is a binary star system in the northern constellation Andromeda.
+Zeta Andromedae, also named Shimu, is a binary star system in the northern constellation Andromeda.
 It is visible to the naked eye with an apparent visual magnitude that varies from 3.92±to over the course of its 17.7 day orbit.
 Based on parallax measurements, it is located at a distance of approximately 181 light-years from the Sun.
 The system is drifting closer with a heliocentric radial velocity of −24.4 km/s.